shihaocao/scao-quartz-website/content/notes/longboarding.md

 ---

-### The GP
+### The Mangeto Nickel

-The general-purpose board.
-I got this board in the Fall of 2021, as I needed a board with real grip tape and stiffness.
-This board, especially with the upgraded 70mm wheels, gave me real stiffness and confidence in going down the hill into Collegetown at full speed without carving.
+The general-purpose nickel board.
+I got this board in the Fall of 2021 as I needed a board with real grip tape and stiffness.
+This board, especially with the upgraded 70mm wheels, gave me real stiffness and confidence in going down the hill into collegetown at full-speed without carving.

 <div style="flex: 1; display: flex; justify-content: center; max-width: 100%; margin: 0 5px;">
     <img src="notes/images/longboarding/gp.jpg"